Anggytriputra/Anggy_Portofolio/project_2/README.md

 ![](https://github.com/Anggytriputra/Anggy_Portofolio/blob/main/project_2/images/density%20plot.png)

 # Summary EDA
-1. We can see from the picture above that with each grade increase, the number of loan applications increases.
+1. We can see from the picture above that with each grade level increases, the loan amount increases.
-2. The higher the risk of loan default.
+2. The higher the grade level, the higher the risk of loan default.
 3. Employment length in years does not affect the risk of loan default.